 How to Teach Children Handwriting and Make It Fun

-As our society continues on the path of great technological advancements, there are some that question why we are still teaching our children handwriting.
-The “to teach, or not to teach” debate is real in the year 2017, aka the Keyboard Age.
-In a world of keyboards, is it really worth our time teaching old-fashioned handwriting to our children?
+As our society continues on the path of great technological advancements, some question why we are still teaching our children handwriting.
+The “to teach, or not to teach” debate is real in 2025.
+In a world of keyboards and chatbots, is it really worth our time teaching old-fashioned handwriting to our children?

 Here’s how you can get started.

-Make Handwriting for Kids a Fun Learning Experience
+Making Handwriting a Fun Learning Experience for Kids

-Teaching your child handwriting can be a challenge, but it is possible to make this learning experience a fun one for both you and your child.
+Teaching your child handwriting can be a challenge, but you can make it a fun learning experience for both you and your child.
 Handwriting programs such as Handwriting Without Tears created by Jan Olsen, OTR and OT Solutions created by Dr. Beverly Moskowitz, DOT, MS, OTR are wonderful foundation tools.
 We recommend and use these programs ourselves at The Sunshine Center to help our children develop handwriting skills, including printing, copying, and cursive.

 In addition to these resources, it is also important to assess your child’s eye integrity, knowledge of the alphabet, and strength of their writing shoulder, arm, and hand.